-I've decided not to include any cost for meals during your stay in Georgetown because there is no set price on the hotel menu there.
-(Grand Coastal Hotel) The cost for meals varies from US\$ 5,7 to US\$50 per meal.
+We've decided not to include any cost for breakfast on your departure day, day 14th, 22nd Oct as British Airways and several other airlines mainly arrives around mid-night in Guyana and meals are not available this late at your hotel.
+(Grand Coastal Hotel) At the End of the Tour on day 14, if anyone from the group have a different departure timing or decide to stay back in Guyana for another day or so, then you're responsible for covering your own meals and accommodation.
+The cost for meals varies from US\$ 5,7 to US\$50 per meal.
 Most likely you will choose whatever you want from the menu there.
-Day 1 meals, 15th Oct arrival day.
-Day 2, 16th Oct, Lunch and Dinner.
-Day 13, Dinner.
-No meals included on departure day, day 14, 28th Oct.
-We have decided to let clients pay for their means during their stay in Georgetown before and at the end of the trip.
-You can pay either with cash or with a Credit card. - \ Alcoholic Drinks - \ Excess weight on the internal schedule flight to Lethem \ Extra Activities \ Extra transfers \Special gratuities, all phone calls and any other personal item of any nature. \ Rates are subject to change due to currency fluctuation.
+Only our hotel in Georgetown will accept credit card.
+Day 1 dinner, 9th Oct arrival day.

+- Alcoholic Drinks - Excess weight on the internal schedule flight to Lethem Extra Activities Extra transfers Special gratuities, all phone calls and any other personal item of any nature.
+Rates are subject to change due to currency fluctuation.